 Disclosures

-1As of the most recent prospectus, the expense ratios for the Selected American Shares were as follows: Class S, 0.94%; Class D, 0.61%.
-As of the most recent prospectus, the expense ratios for the Selected International Fund were as follows: Class S, 1.32%; Class D, 0.81%.
+1As of the most recent prospectus, the expense ratios for the Selected American Shares were as follows: Class S, 0.99%; Class D, 0.67%.
+As of the most recent prospectus, the expense ratios for the Selected International Fund were as follows: Class S, 1.70%; Class D, 1.00%.
+(The Adviser is contractually committed to waive fees and/or reimburse the Fund’s expenses to the extent necessary to cap total annual fund operating expenses of Class S shares at 1.05% and Class D shares at 0.80%.
+The expense cap expires May 1, 2024.)
 The total annual operating expense ratios may vary in future years.

 2Risk Disclosures.
 Some important risks of an investment in the Funds are: market risk: the market value of shares of common stock can change rapidly and unpredictably and have the potential for loss; company risk: equity securities represent ownership positions in companies.
 Over time, the market value of a common stock should reflect the success or failure of the company issuing the stock; financial services risk: investing a significant portion of assets in the financial services sector may cause a fund to be more volatile as securities within the financial services sector are more prone to regulatory action in the financial services industry, more sensitive to interest rate fluctuations, and are the target of increased competition; fees and expenses risk: fees and expenses reduce the return which a shareholder may earn by investing in a fund; under $10 billion market capitalization risk: small- and mid-size companies typically have more limited product lines, markets and financial resources than larger companies, and their securities may trade less frequently and in more limited volume than those of larger, more mature companies; foreign country risk: foreign companies may be subject to greater risk as foreign economies may not be as strong or diversified, foreign political systems may not be as stable, and foreign financial reporting standards may not be as rigorous as they are in the United States; and emerging market risk: the fund invests in emerging or developing markets.
 Securities of issuers in emerging and developing markets may offer special investment opportunities, but present risks not found in more mature markets.
 Please see the prospectus for a complete listing and a description of the principal risks.